 Meet Our Leadership

 Global Dignity was founded in 2006 by three Young Global Leaders at the World Economic Forum.
-Ten years later, all three Co-Founders remain active and engaged, through the International Council of Advisors, the Board and as Country Chairs.
-Their vision, leadership and example continues to inspire thousands of people around the world.
+More than ten years later, their vision, leadership and example continue to inspire our work with hundreds of thousands of people around the world.

 John Hope Bryant